corda/corda-docs-portal/content/en/tools/cdl/cdl-overview.md

 You need an active Lucidchart account to access this folder.
 {{< /note >}}

-In addition, the section [CDL to Code]({{< relref "../../../en/tools/cdl/cdl-to-code/cdl-to-code.md" >}}) section shows a standardised way to transform the CDL Smart Contract view into code.
+In addition, the section [CDL to Code]({{< relref "../../../en/tools/cdl/cdl-to-code/cdl-to-code.md" >}}) section shows a standardized way to transform the CDL Smart Contract view into code.

 ### The Ledger Evolution view (with Privacy overlay)